-The Procedural Code of the Administrative Courts (PCAC) provides for judicial remedies: the challenge of tender documents; and the challenge of administrative acts regarding pre-contractual procedure.
+The PCAC provides for judicial remedies: the challenge of tender documents; and the challenge of administrative acts regarding pre-contractual procedure.
 These are urgent proceedings, only applicable to public works contracts, concessions of public works and services and supply of services and supply or lease of goods.
 Judicial challenge under the PCAC must be filed within one month after the notification of the act or, in its absence, of the knowledge of such act.
-Please note that the challenge of awarding acts automatically suspends the effects of such an act or the performance of the contract, if it has been already executed.
-The awarding entity and interested parties may ask the judge to lift such a suspensive effect, if the deferral of the execution of the awarding act is harmful to public interest or to other interests at a disproportionate level.
+Please note that the challenge of awarding acts, if filed within 10 working days after the notification of the act, automatically suspends the effects of such an act or the performance of the contract, if it has been already executed.
+The awarding entity and interested parties may ask the judge to lift such a suspensive effect.
+Such request must be granted if the deferral of the execution of the awarding act is harmful to public interest or to other interests at a disproportionate level.